2004–05 Manchester United F.C. season: FA Premier League

 After a 1–1 draw against Fulham, next up against United were Crystal Palace, who travelled to Old Trafford to face United on 18 December 2004.
 Wayne Rooney missed a penalty for United but Paul Scholes fired in an angled shot to put them ahead.
 Danny Granville poked in an effort to equalise before United's Alan Smith and rival Joonas Kolkka traded headers to leave the match poised at 2-2.
 But Emmerson Boyce's own goal, a skilful Scholes strike and John O'Shea's shot rounded off the win.

 United faced Bolton Wanderers at home in their next game, played on Boxing Day.
 United won 2–0.
 Ryan Giggs scored after just 10 minutes showing exemplary technique to steer the ball into the corner of the net.
 United struggled to build on the platform of their early goal, Paul Scholes making the game safe with a low shot.
 If Bolton were able to disrupt United's attacking rhythm for long periods, they proved less successful in troubling Roy Carroll, who had to make just one save.

 Manchester United ended 2004 with a 1–0 away win over Aston Villa on 28 December.
 Ryan Giggs' left-foot strike in the 41st minute was enough to separate the teams after an entertaining encounter.
 Giggs had already forced a great save from Thomas Sørensen before his goal, although at the other end, Lee Hendrie and Liam Ridgewell saw shots saved.
 Villa pressed after the break and Gareth Barry came close, but Alan Smith hit the bar in the final minute.

 United opened 2005 with a 2–0 away win over Middlesbrough on New Year's Day.
 Darren Fletcher slid the ball in after nine minutes when Mark Schwarzer was only able to parry a cross from Ryan Giggs.
 Before the goal, Cristiano Ronaldo had drawn an instinctive save from the Boro keeper as well as hitting the woodwork.
-Late on Giggs wrapped up the points when he pounced on Eric Djemba-Djemba's pass, got in front of Gareth Southgate, before poking the ball past Schwarzer.
+Giggs wrapped up the points late on when he pounced on Eric Djemba-Djemba's pass and got in front of Gareth Southgate before poking the ball past Schwarzer.

 On 4 January, United hosted Tottenham Hotspur in a goalless draw.
 Minutes before the final whistle, Spurs should have taken the lead after Pedro Mendes' effort from the halfway line was spilled into the goal by an out-of-position Roy Carroll.
 He pushed the ball out, but only after it had crossed the line; however, the officials were unable to tell whether a goal had been scored and allowed play to continue.
-United then almost won in the dying seconds as a Gabriel Heinze free-kick was brilliantly saved by Paul Robinson.
+United almost won in the dying seconds as a Gabriel Heinze free-kick was saved by Paul Robinson.
 Earlier, Spurs' Noé Pamarot almost gifted United a goal, sending an attempted clearance against the post.